The safest and most exhilarating way to learn what your TR can do is to explore its performance on a track day with like-minded friends!

 Driving your TR at speed is one of the joys of owning a sports car.
 However, as the roads have got busier, driving fast on public roads is not only dangerous but also highly irresponsible.
 The safe way to enjoy speed in your classic is on the track.

-Instructor support for novices
+Instructor support for both track day regulars and novices

 Instruction, if you want it, will be from Tim Nash, an Association of Race Drivers School instructor.
 Drivers from the TR Register Sprint and Hillclimb Championship will also be on hand to offer help and advice.